duncanwp/ClimateBench/README.md

 # ClimateBench

 ClimateBench is a benchmark dataset for climate model emulation inspired by [WeatherBench](https://github.com/pangeo-data/WeatherBench).
-It consists of NorESM2 simulation outputs with asociated forcing data processed in to a consistent format from a variety of experiments performed for CMIP6.
+It consists of NorESM2 simulation outputs with associated forcing data processed in to a consistent format from a variety of experiments performed for CMIP6.
 Multiple ensemble members are included where available.

 The processed training and validation data can be obtained from Zenodo: [10.5281/zenodo.5196512](https://doi.org/10.5281/zenodo.5196512).